Skip to content

 If you wait until http://localhost:8181/ords loads successfully, you should now see the APEX module loaded.
 Click go or go to http://localhost:8181/ords/apex to login.

-If you get an error messsage saying “Account Is Locked” do the following:
+If you get an error messsage saying “Account Is Locked” run the following:

 Terminal window